 Together Our Resources Can Help!

-Torch Helps, Inc., is a non-profit corporation with the mission to carry the torch for others in our communities by providing financial support to nonprofit organizations designed to aid individuals and families who are financially disadvantaged, lack access to basic health and human services, or are otherwise disadvantaged and require the assistance of others to meet their basic needs for food, clothing, shelter, medical care, mental health, safety and enrichment opportunities for the underserved, as well as non-profits that provide benefits to underserved populations.
+Torch Helps, Inc., is a non-profit corporation with the mission to carry the torch for others in our communities by providing financial support to non-profit organizations that aid individuals and families who lack access to basic health and human services, or who require assistance to meet their fundamental needs for food, clothing, shelter, medical care, mental health, safety and enrichment opportunities for the underserved, as well as non-profits that provide benefits to underserved populations.

-To date, Torch Helps has provided more than $1,000,000 in direct grants.
+To date, Torch Helps has provided more than $1.3 million in direct grants.
 When you also consider retailer discounts; federal matching funds; and material and cash donations from our customers, competitors, family, friends, and lawyers, the total estimated economic impact of Torch Helps exceeds this amount.